AirPods microphone not working? Try this first!

 The bottom line

-There you have seven tips to try if your AirPods microphone isn’t working.
+There are seven tips to try if your AirPods microphone isn’t working.
 Hopefully, one of these tips will help you get your microphone up and running again.
 If not, it might be time to take them in for repair or get a replacement set from Apple.

-Don’t hesitate to reach out for more assistance or leave a comment if you have any other suggestions.
+Don’t hesitate to ask for more assistance or comment if you have any other suggestions.
 Thanks for reading!